rockisch/umamusu-utils/README.md

 ## Requirements

-You must insert into the root folder your own copy of the `meta` file.
+You must insert into the `/storage` folder your own copy of the `meta` file.
 It can be fetched from the game's root dir: `/root/data/data/jp.co.cygames.umamusume/files`.

 Some python scripts have dependencies, run `pip install -r requirements.txt` to install all of them.

 ## Utils

-All utils reside inside the `scripts` folder.
+All utils reside inside the `src` folder.

 ### data_download